-I am a Machine Learning practitioner with passion in actualizing the value of AI and proven experience in implementing ML solutions in large, complex enterprises.
+I am a Machine learning engineer with passion in actualizing the value of AI and proven experience in building scalable ML systems.

 I am a lifelong student.

 I am currently a Machine Learning Engineer at Affirm in San Francisco.
 I was formerly a Machine Learning Engineer at Nextdoor in San Francisco and at Dessa (acquired by Square) in Toronto.

 I am an avid reader.
 My favourite books include The Brothers Karamazov, The Count of Monte Cristo, East of Eden, Flowers for Algernon, Lolita, One Hundred Years of Solitude.

 I enjoy dancing salsa and bachata.